-Pulmonary valve stenosis signs and symptoms may include:
+Pulmonary valve stenosis symptoms may include:

-- Shortness of breath, especially during activity
+- Shortness of breath, especially during activity.

-- Chest pain
+- Chest pain.

 When to see a doctor

-- Shortness of breath
+- Shortness of breath.

-- Chest pain
+- Chest pain.

-If you or your child has pulmonary stenosis or another heart problem, prompt diagnosis and treatment can help reduce the risk of complications.
+Prompt diagnosis and treatment of pulmonary valve stenosis can help reduce the risk of complications.

-Conditions or disorders that may increase the risk of pulmonary valve stenosis include:
+Things that may increase the risk of pulmonary valve stenosis include: